 How Much Do Managed IT Services Cost?
 (2 Pricing Models)

-When it comes to exploring managed IT options, one question that you may be wondering is, “How much is managed IT going to cost me?”
-The answer, however, is not that simple.
+When exploring Managed IT options, you may wonder, “How much is Managed IT going to cost me?”
+The answer, however, is more complex.

-The truth is, the cost of managed IT services depends on the particular pricing model and services you agree to.
-While every MSP differs in the IT solutions they offer, MSPs all tend to abide by similar pricing models to sell their services.
+The truth is that the cost of Managed IT services depends on the pricing model and services you utilize.
+While every MSP differs in their IT solutions, they all tend to abide by similar pricing models to sell their services.

-At its core, managed IT services are provided by a managed services provider (MSP) to help maintain, monitor, and optimize a business’s IT environment.
+At their core, Managed IT services are offerings from a managed services provider (MSP) that help maintain, monitor, and optimize a business’s IT environment.
 Managed IT services are customizable based on need and can apply to a business’s network, operating systems, and security posture.
 Some features include running an IT network security assessment and penetration test to evaluate your current security posture, implementing the right malware protection software on all network devices and IT helpdesk support from industry-certified experts.

 Email Spam Filtering